KelvCodes/Resume-Generator/README.md

 3️⃣ **Live Preview** – See your resume and cover letter update in real time. 👀

 4️⃣ **Customize it** – Add a profile picture, social links, and certifications. 🏆

+5️⃣ **Download as PDF** – Save your resume & cover letter with a single click! 📥

 ---